google/yggdrasil-decision-forests/documentation/public/docs/index.md

 -   A simple API for training, evaluation and serving of decision forests models.
--   Support Random Forest, Gradient Boosted Trees and Carts, and advanced learning algorithm such as oblique splits, honest trees, hessian and non-hessian scores, and global tree optimizations.
+-   Supports Random Forest, Gradient Boosted Trees and Carts, and advanced learning algorithm such as oblique splits, honest trees, hessian and non-hessian scores, and global tree optimizations.
 -   Train classification, regression, ranking, and uplifting models.